25 Simple Running Motivation Tips To Get You Moving

 1. Get Clear About Your “Why”

 The most important thing you can do to ramp up your motivation is to get clear on your “why”.
-Why do you want to run?
-Why is it important to you?

 If you don’t know, it will be easy to quit when times get tough.
 If you know why you’re running and you stay focused on that, it will be much easier to keep going when you inevitably run into roadblocks.